sabinpocris/odin-proj-travel/README.md

 # odin-proj-travel

 A landing page project for completing the CSS Chapter from The Odin Project.
+It's a desktop version.